 Collagen is a fibrous, hard, and insoluble protein linked to the many connective tissues in the body.
 It holds the body together, including tendons and the skin.
 Of the 29 different varieties of collagen, the human body comprises mostly of type I, II, and III.

 Collagen type I is the most common of the three and can be found in skin, bones, and ligaments.
 It gives the skin elasticity and strength.
 The degradation of this protein in the skin can lead to the formation of wrinkles and aged appearance.
+Type I collagen is also important for tendons, organs and bones.

 Collagen type III is also found in skin, blood vessels, and internal body organs.
+Type III is usually found alongside Type I collagen.

 What is the difference in taking collagen or amino acids?